Breaking Data Silos: Towards Open and Scalable Mobility Foundation Models via Generative Continual Learning: MoveGCL

 where \(\odot\) denotes element-wise multiplication, and \(W_i\), \(b_i\) are learnable parameters.
 The Deep layer refines the same \(E_l\) using a two-layer MLP:

 with weights \(W_1, W_2\), biases \(b_1, b_2\), and GELU activation.
 The DCN output is the concatenation of both branches:

-For next-location prediction, the user’s historical trajectory is encoded by two cross-city encoders.
-One generates a prediction vector \(P\) via MoE Transformer blocks; the other produces location embeddings \(E_{\mathrm{DCN}}\) via DCN.
+For next-location prediction, the user's historical trajectory is encoded by MoE transformer blocks to produce a prediction vector \(P\); separately, the Deep \& Cross Network (DCN) encodes every candidate location in the city to produce location representations \(E_{\mathrm{DCN}}\).
 The similarity score is computed as:

 where \(d\) is the number of locations.
 Higher similarity scores indicate higher probabilities of being the next location.
 This similarity-based decoding strategy ensures scalability, as it decouples the prediction process from a fixed output space.
 Instead of classifying over a static set of locations, the model performs representation-level matching, allowing it to generalize across cities with different spatial layouts and dynamically varying numbers of candidate locations.